YourEuropeancodebuddy/YourEuropeancodebuddy/README.md

 - 👋 Hi, I’m @YourEuropeantechbuddy
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in software development, Data and Machine Learning
-- 🌱 I’m currently improving my Python skills
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me gerardrudonahimana@gmail.com or youreuropeantechbuddy on Instagram
 - 😄 Pronouns: he/him